Our Locations

 Most skin cancers are basal cell carcinomas, squamous cell carcinomas, and melanomas.
 The most common type of skin cancer, basal cell carcinoma, tends to grow slowly and only rarely spreads from its original site.
 Squamous cell carcinomas can behave more aggressively and tend to start in the top layer of the skin.
 Melanoma is particularly deadly but has a high cure rate if caught early enough.
 It can begin in a new mole or by changes in an existing mole.

-At Western Dermatology Consultants, the physicians can remove basal and squamous cell carcinomas using the Mohs method.
+At Western Dermatology Consultants, the physicians can remove basal and squamous cell carcinomas using the Mohs surgery method.
 Melanoma requires other strategies that depend on a variety of factors, including how advanced the cancer is.
 Your dermatologist will work with you to explore options and recommend a course of action depending on the results of a biopsy.

 01

+Patients often ask – “Are some people more likely to get skin cancer than others?” or “Who is most likely to develop skin cancer?”
 While exposure to ultraviolet light is a major risk factor in developing melanoma, it is not the only factor.
 Patients who have a higher risk of developing melanoma, the most deadly form of skin cancer, tend to have one or more of the following traits:

 • fair skin